-Our SEO checker for 2018 starts with a brief analysis on your domain age.
+Our SEO checker guide starts with a brief analysis on your domain age.
 Domains that have been around for a longer time tend to be favored by Google, which is why certain websites and brokers decide to auction “aged domains”.

 Buying aged domains is a whole other issue we won’t be discussing in our SEO checker, but you’ll want to check for Google manual penalties, spam or mass de-indexation events.

 In order to check if your domain is “clean”, you’ll need to log in to your Google Search Console (if you haven’t registered, do so now!)

 Click on “Search Traffic”, then “Manual Actions”.
 Google penalties can be divided in two:

 AAS (Action Against Site): your site has been de-indexed.
 This is by far the worst kind of penalty, since you’ll have to make a formal appeal and hope Google reviews your case and sees that the spammy behavior that got your site in trouble is gone and that you’re honest about wanting to get on their good side again.